-I had a c-section with both kids, so we waited until around 6-8 weeks before any hiking.
-And even then, we started with long walks in our neighborhood followed by easy hikes we were familiar with.
+I had a C-section with both kids, so we waited until around 6-8 weeks before taking our newborn on any family hikes.
+And even then, we started with long walks around our neighborhood followed by easy hikes we were familiar with.

 More importantly, have a checklist for hiking with a baby.
 If you can, get as much ready the night before as possible.
-It’s just too easy to forget essentials when you are trying to get yourself and your baby ready for a hike.
+It’s just too easy to forget baby essentials or baby hiking gear when you are trying to get yourself and your little one ready for the hike.

-If your baby will nap on the hike, then this is the perfect time to be on the trail.
+If your baby will nap on your family hike, then this is the perfect time to be on the trail.
 This works especially well for hiking with a newborn, who might be spending a lot of time sleeping.

-We always tried to plan our hikes with a baby so that our baby would be napping on the longest part of the hike.
-Then plan to stop and feed baby, do a diaper change and continue on.
+We always tried to plan our hikes with a baby so that they would be napping on the longest part of the hike.
+Then we’d stop and feed our baby, do a diaper change and continue on.

-If our baby wasn’t doing well napping in the baby backpack carrier, we might opt for a shorter hike in between naps.
+If our baby was going through a phase where she wasn’t doing well napping in the baby hiking backpack, we might opt for a shorter hike in-between her naps.

 If you know the hike, you’ll also know if there is a good place to stop and feed your baby on the trail.
 Depending on the time of year or where you are hiking, you’ll always want to make sure you can hike in the shade to provide some relief from the sun.
 Especially if you aren’t using sunscreen on a baby under 6 months old.

-Keep your baby happy and comfortable by dressing your baby in layers for hiking.
-Your baby won’t be moving, so you’ll probably need to put an extra layer on your baby.
+Keep your baby happy and comfortable while outdoors by dressing your baby in layers.
+Unlike you, your baby won’t be moving, so you’ll probably need to put an extra layer of baby clothing on your child.

-You can further protect your baby by using a hiking backpack baby carrier with a good canopy and a rain cover (this will also help protect a bit from the wind).
-A backpack carrier for babies is especially good on a hike where you’ll be sweating, so you aren’t getting your baby sweaty too.
+You can further protect your baby by using a hiking backpack baby carrier with a good canopy and a rain cover (this will also help protect them from the wind).
+A backpack carrier for babies is especially good on a hike where you’ll be sweating, as a baby hiking carrier would get your baby sweaty too.

-We often used our Ergo Baby Carrier with the infant insert as our infant hiking carrier.
+We loved using our Ergo Baby Carrier with the infant insert as our infant hiking carrier.

-If you prefer to hike with a stroller, it is possible to find stroller friendly hiking trails.
-Though your options may be limited, with a little research you should be able to find suitable hiking trails for a stroller.
+If you prefer to hike with a stroller, it is possible to find stroller-friendly hiking trails.
+Though your options may be more limited, with a little research you should be able to find suitable hiking trails for a stroller.

 Be prepared for feeding your baby on the trail.
 If you are breastfeeding, it’s pretty easy to find a comfortable place to stop to feed your baby before continuing on your hike.